A few months ago when I was in Ireland, I did what all travellers who set foot in Dublin do.

 There, the exclusively-designed G250 Underwater Bar shall open for business for the winner to enjoy a pint of black beer while being surrounded by beautiful seascape.

-It is guaranteed to be an experience like no other.
+guaranteed to be an experience like no other.

 Second, the Guinness Studio Experience.